 Minimising calving difficulties - Cow care after calving

-Welcome to the minimising calving difficulties series.
-This section's focus is cow care after calving, including nutrition and postnatal checks.
+Below we focus on cow care after calving, including nutrition and postnatal checks.

-Listen to this webinar for more technical detail on suckler cow and calf management.
-The webinar provides detail on all sections of this BRP+ series, as well as extras such as scours, disease testing and responsible antibiotic use.
+Catch up with our webinar for more technical detail on suckler cow and calf management, including scours, disease testing and responsible antibiotic use.

 Cleansing